12 Things to Do When You Have the Worst Cold Ever

 2. Sip some apple cider vinegar.
 Add a tablespoon of the stuff to one of your cups of water.
 It won’t taste great, but it will help clear some of that mucus.

 3. Get extra sleep.
 Cold- and flu-causing germs are everywhere.
-Your best line of defense—apart from being extra vigilant about washing your hands—is getting a few extra hours of sleep each night so that your body is better able to fight off the viruses.
+Your best line of defense—apart from being extra vigilant about washing your hands and taking an OTC med to combat pesky symptoms, like Mucinex Nightshift Cold & Flu for nighttime relief from nine cold and flu symptoms—is getting a few extra hours of sleep each night so that your body is better able to fight off the viruses.

 4. Relax to some tunes.
 Better yet, run a hot bath, light a few candles and kick back to a soothing soundtrack.
 The steam from the warm water will clear your congestion, too.